gitkraken/gk-dev-docs/gk-dev/gk-dev-reseller.md

 ## Quick Start

-GitKraken resellers purchase subscriptions on behalf of customers and transfer organization ownership after purchase.

 To purchase a new organization subscription as a reseller:

 1. Sign in at [gitkraken.dev](https://gitkraken.dev?source=help_center) using your reseller email address.
 Use the email sign-in method, not social sign-in.